 The East Central Intergovernmental Association is a council of governments, formed in 1974 with the goal of developing regional solutions for local governments facing similar problems.
-ECIA was designated as a Regional Economic Development District in 1978 by the U.S. Department of Commerce and the Governor of Iowa.
-This designation means that ECIA is a focal point for economic development assistance in the region.
+ECIA is an evolving organization, continuously creating new programs and initiatives through responding to the needs of our member governments.

 The original program ECIA managed was the Dubuque Metropolitan Area Transportation Study (DMATS), managing the transportation planning and acting as the liaison with state and federal agencies related to transportation priorities in the region.
 In 1983, the Regional Planning Affiliation (RPA) was created to address the transportation planning needs in the rural areas of the ECIA region outside of the Dubuque metropolitan area.

 Throughout the years, ECIA has created organizations and non-profits that are managed by ECIA staff and address the needs of the region including the Eastern Iowa Regional Housing Authority (EIRHA) in 1978 and the ECIA Business Growth, Inc. in 1983.
 EIRHA is a housing authority providing housing solutions for cities/ counties and their citizens in a seven-county region.
 EIRHA provides rental assistance and housing solutions for over 1200 households.
 Business Growth, Inc. is a Certified Development Company providing loans to businesses expanding and creating or retaining jobs.
 Both entities have grown and evolved throughout the years adding to their programs and services responding to the demands of our local governments and their citizens.